 Getting the best chance of catching the Northern Lights from the vast unpopulated south of Iceland away from any and all urban light pollution.
 Searching for them with the help of a local guide and gripper spikes to keep you sure of foot and a torchlight to guide you through the dark.
 Having the chance to capture the dancing aurora on film for memories that will last a lifetime and an optional valedictory chance to catch them again with an off shore cruise in Reykjavik.

 In the heart of the old city on “Ingólfstorg” the main square the Plaza couldn’t be better suited for a New Year’s Eve stay with eateries, drinking holes and nightlife on your doorstep.
-The Plaza’s glass edifice is unmissable and behind which a complete makeover three years ago provides rooms with a Scandi modern décor marked by contemporary oak furnishings and bright fabrics.
+The Plaza’s glass edifice is unmissable and behind which a complete makeover over the past few years provides rooms with a Scandi modern décor marked by contemporary oak furnishings and bright fabrics.
 TA reviewers consistently sing the praises of both the staff and the breakfast.
 All our rooms are Superior doubles or twins with their own free WI-FI, TV, WC/shower, hairdryer, tea & coffee making facilities and more.

 Owned by Vestmannaey Islands born former premier league footballer Hermann Hreidarsson, the Stracta has 122 Nordic minimalist styled rooms with twin beds, a single chair, a wall of shelving and open hanging space.
 There are also 16 larger superior rooms with bathrooms featuring wet-room-style showers, immaculate white sheets and jade or moss green throws knitted from local sheep's wool.
 Helga Sigurbjorndottir, Hermans’s favourite designer, is responsible for the hotel's strikingly modern design, with eight single-storey accommodation fingers in white and grey corrugated metal radiating out from a central building.
 The central part of the hotel includes a reception desk imprinted with the legend "Next Door to Nature", an island bar and the Gardur Restaurant which dishes up buffet breakfasts, packed lunches and dinners.
 It's here that Valdis Braadottir, a young chef who made her name in the Hotel Natura in Reykjavik, masterminds top notch meat, fish and vegetarian dishes.